aj6404/cms-architecture/docs/adr/002-record-architecture-decisions.md

 **What it is:** When a complaint status changes, the Complaint Service publishes an event to RabbitMQ.
 The Notification Service listens to these events and sends notifications when it sees them.

 **Pros:**
-- **Loose coupling** - Services talk through events, not direct calls
-- **Non-blocking** - Complaint updates finish in <100ms regardless of how long notifications take
+- **Non-blocking** - Complaint updates finish in under 100ms regardless of how long notifications take
 - **Fault tolerant** - If the Notification Service crashes, messages sit in the queue and get processed when it comes back up
 - **Scalable** - Can run multiple Notification Service instances to process the queue faster
 - **Built-in retry** - RabbitMQ handles redelivery if something fails